gcarbo01/db-schema-design-guidelines/README.md

 # Multi-Company design
 ## Category
 ## Description
 Company is a concept related directly to the implementation of SaaS.
-Indicates which company uses an Application or is “hosted” in an Application. <br>
+The Company concept indicates which company uses an Application or is “hosted” in an Application. <br>
-It is a concept related to Multi-Tenancy or extends the Multi-tenancy concept. <br> A Tenant owns the Application instance and can have multiple Companies using the application. <br> Then the Tenant and the Company are related concepts, but they are not the same and interchangeable. <br>
+It is a concept also related to Multi-Tenancy, or it extends the Multi-tenancy concept. <br> A Tenant owns the Application instance and can have multiple Companies using the application. <br> Then the Tenant and the Company are related concepts, but they are not the same and interchangeable. <br>
 <br><img src="./images/Tenant-Company1.jpg" align="center" width=70% height=70%> <br> <br>